 Bait traps can be easily made with items that most people have in their homes.
 Once made, the traps can be used in all types of water.
 However, the traps take at least a few hours before they effectively trap minnows, and are usually best if they are left overnight.

 Using micro-fishing lures and hooks is a great way to catch larger sized minnows.
 If you are not interested in using a fishing rod, you can also use a net.
 Using a t-shirt can work when you’re in a pinch.
+For a great review of the bet fishing rod, check out our piece on this topic.

 Throw The Net!